Pre-Medical Technology at UH Mānoa

 |CHEM 161/161L||General Chemistry I||4 cr.|

-* MATH 140 and BIOL 171/171L are highly recommended for students intending to continue on to UHM’s Medical Technology program to meet the UHM General Education, graduation, and degree requirements.
+*MATH 140 and BIOL 171/171L are recommended for students intending to continue on to UHM’s Medical Technology program to meet the UHM General Education, graduation, and degree requirements.

 The following courses are recommended for KCC’s MLT program:

 |MICR 161 at KCC||Immunology & Protein Chemistry||2 cr.|

 Recommended courses listed above are support courses and completing them before applying to KCC’s MLT program will award points in the application process.